Virginia has years of experience with gardening and wild pests in Florida, New Hampshire, Kansas, Maryland, Australia, and South Texas.

-Growing Food in a Time of Pandemic
+Growing Food During a Pandemic

 This spring, the urgency to plant some vegetables surprised me.
 It must be the pandemic, I realized.
 Pretty flowers filled my planters the last few years but, for 2020, I wanted and needed to see food growing.
 Thus, I started my pandemic garden.